sebastiansauer/Markdown_paper_template/README.md

 - [RStudio](https://www.rstudio.com) makes things easier.
 Just press button to compile ("knit") your text file to nicely formatted output file.

 ## OK, I want to start.
 Now what?
-1. Take the textfile boilerplate `thesis.txt`.
+1. Take the textfile boilerplate `thesis.Rmd`.
 Write your content in it.
 Use Pandoc's dialect of Markdown for basic formatting (header, lists, boldface...).

-Write your meta data (author, title, date...) in the first part of the document, the YAML header.
+2. Write your meta data (author, title, date...) in the first part of the document, the YAML header.

 2. In RStudio, hit the "knit" button.
 That's it!